panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 />
 ```

+[Basic Prop Types](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example#basic-prop-types-examples) suggests types for different kinds of props.
+Use the list as an inspiration.

 ### 2.1 Props validation

+What's great now is that if you happen to provide the component with the wrong set of props, or wrong value types, then TypeScript is going to warn you at compile time.

+Usually, a bug is caught in one of the following phases &mdash; type checking, unit testing, integration testing, end-to-end tests, bug report from the user &mdash; and *the earlier you catch the bug, the better!*

-If `Message` component renders with invalid prop value:
+If the `Message` component renders with an invalid prop value:

 ```tsx twoslash
 // @errors: 2322